-This year, over 100 participants from different areas like media, politics, economy and participated at the 3.
-Litigation-PR Conference at the ZHAW School of Management and Law.
-During workshop, including one by N.CH, interviews, a panel discussion and presentations they discussed the challenges of #fakewnews, social media and Trump to sustainable and responsible legal communication.
+Over 100 participants from different areas like media, politics, economy and participated at the 3.
+Litigation PR Conference at the ZHAW School of Management and Law.
+During workshops, including one by N.CH, interviews, a panel discussion and presentations they discussed the challenges of #fakewnews, social media and Trump to sustainable and responsible legal communication.

 Organised N.CH and its partners, the ZHAW School of Management and Law and AGON PARTNERS LLP, as well as the Crisis and Litigation Communication Alliance, various experts discussed and analysed the relationship between the press, the public and the judiciary.
 It hasn’t gotten easier since the last two conferences in 2016 and 2017.
 However, where there are challenges, there are also opportunities.